r2stanton/kracked/README.md

 using the v2 API.

-1. All market data is avaiable through WebSocket subscription using this package by leveraging the Kraken v2 API (see for example [their excellent API] (https://docs.kraken.com/api/docs/websocket-v2/add_order).
+1. All market data is avaiable through WebSocket subscription using this package by leveraging the Kraken v2 API (see for example [their excellent API](https://docs.kraken.com/api/docs/websocket-v2/add_order)).
 2. See the code or the example files for a general overview of the type of files that will be created for you upon subscription to the data feeds.
 3. Order placement (for now) relies on the REST API.
 See below in the Usage